Why we don’t offer “Bottle babies”

 .

 Calves in general should be raised by their moms if at all possible, bottle fed only as a last resort.
-They should not be taken from their moms for human amusement.
+It is our view that they should not be taken from their moms for human amusement.
 They can be gentled once they are weaned.
-What they learn from their dams and the herd environment they can not learn from human interaction.
-When they are raised on a bottle much of the time their human caregiver mistakes their need to eat to survive for a love of their human.
+What they learn from their dams and the herd environment is difficult to learn from human interaction.
+It’s easy for them to pick up bad habits as a cute cuddly baby on a bottle.
 They don’t see us as their cuddly buddy they see us as a source of food and their need to survive.
-As they get bigger the problem gets bigger.
-They become pushy, yeah, heifers as well as steers.
+As they get bigger they can become pushy, heifers as well as steers if bad behavior is allowed to persist.

 It is a lot of work to correct this behavior because we allowed it as a cuddly baby.
-Rubbing their head on you, bouncing around you like a jack in the box or coming up behind you and sticking their head between your legs (that’s how a lot of calves are bottle fed) or rubbing on your back, is so dang cute till they get to be 500 pounds.
-Then when they hit you in the back with their head because they learned it was acceptable as a baby, or bounce around in front of you in a challenging manor, put their head down and try to push you because you’ve been “scratching them on their head” as a baby, it’s not fun and games any more.
+Rubbing their head on you, bouncing around you like a jack in the box or chasing you “playing tag”, all of it is so dang cute till they get to be 500 pounds.
 These are things that are extremely difficult to stop once it has been allowed, and they become dangerous behaviors for their “Human buddy”.

 .Even adult cows see us as a source of food.
 All training is food related.
 That’s how we get the response we want, is with food.
-Are they ever really pets, I don’t think so.
-We used to raise horses and horses and cows are so different.
-I truly believe horses have the ability to love and show love, not just out of a response to food.
-Cows not so much.
-I think they have a survival code that they live by.
 The most important thing to remember is from the beginning they need to be taught what is and is not allowed with human interaction.
 That their special person is the top of the food chain as well as the top of the pecking order in their herd.
 They don’t have to like you but they have to respect you.

 If you watch cows interact with each other in the field, it only takes a glance from the boss cow to get others to move away from the food dish.
 If you want to know how the pecking order really works put out half as many dishes as you have cows.
 See who gets the first, second, third etc., food dishes first.
 You will not see any of the cows challenge the head cow, not even when she gets old, she’s earned that position.
 She is not mean, she can be the most gentle in the herd but she gets her point across.
 Little calves learn this behavior early on, bottle raised calves do not.
 You need to be just above her to your herd.